 Like any opportunity for involvement in college, there is a financial commitment associated with joining a fraternity or sorority.
 The costs go toward Inter/national fees, chapter operating expenses and social functions.
 Financial obligations differ for men and women and among individual chapters.
 New members can expect to pay higher dues their first semester.
 Dues range from $200-$700 per semester.
 Additional costs throughout the semester will go to meals, formals, trips, pictures, gifts, social events, T-shirts, etc. In addition, the local fraternity and sororities have to maintain liability insurance at all times.
 There are payment plans available for students, as well as scholarships within the individual chapters.
 While your son or daughter is participating in the recruitment process, make sure that he or she asks about the financial obligations of membership specifically for new member education.

-Is hazing a part of the Greek culture at Pace University?
+Is hazing a part of the culture at Pace University?

 Who is actually in charge of the fraternities and sororities?

 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by alumni who serve as advisors.
 Each chapter is also responsible to their Inter/national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
-At Pace, the Assistant Director for Greek Life is on staff in the Center for Student Development and Campus Activities and serves as the primary contact for the Greek community.
+At Pace, the Associate Director for Fraternity & Sorority Life is on staff in the Center for Student Development and Campus Activities and serves as the primary contact for the community.

 What is Recrtuiment//Intake?